Marine protists: Foraminiferans

 The Egyptian pyramids were constructed from limestone that contained nummulites.

 A number of forams are mixotrophic (see below).
 These have unicellular algae as endosymbionts, from diverse lineages such as the green algae, red algae, golden algae, diatoms, and dinoflagellates.
 Mixotrophic foraminifers are particularly common in nutrient-poor oceanic waters.
 Some forams are kleptoplastic, retaining chloroplasts from ingested algae to conduct photosynthesis.

 Amoeba

-Amoeba can be shelled (testate) or naked.
+Amoeba can be shelled (having a test) or naked.